ys124xkd/fetal-health-app/README.md

 ## 🤖 Machine Learning Algorithms

-The project implements and compares the following classification algorithms:
+The following classification algorithms were implemented and evaluated:

 - Decision Tree
 - Naive Bayes
 - Random Forest

-Among these models, **Random Forest** achieved the best overall performance and was selected as the primary prediction model used in the application.
+After comparing all models, **Random Forest** achieved the best overall performance and was selected as the final prediction model.

 ---